-- 1. Note the issues and risks associated with updating the Medium Term Financial Strategy. - 2.
-Approve the assumptions described in this report for planning purposes and to establish the remit for detailed budget development, in particular the assumptions set out in paragraphs 2.21 (Council Tax increases), 2.30 (Fees and Charges) and 2.40 (Housing Investment Fund). - 3.
-Approve the proposed approach outlined to development of an updated Medium Term Financial Strategy for 2024/25 2028/29 and a budget for 2024/25.
+- 1. The issues and risks associated with updating the Medium-Term Financial Strategy be noted; - 2.
+The assumptions described in this report for planning purposes and to establish the remit for detailed budget development be noted, in particular the assumptions set out in paragraphs 2.21 (Council Tax increases), 2.30 (Fees and Charges) and 2.40 (Housing Investment Fund) be noted; and - 3.
+The proposed approach outlined to development of an updated Medium Term Financial Strategy for 2024/25 2028/29 and a budget for 2024/25 be approved.